marcelb/steamcmd_launcher/README.md

 # steamcmd_launcher
 couple of bashscripts who help in running multiple steam game servers.

-this was created for barotrauma and it does have a lot of barotrauma specifics in it, but you should be able to adapt it to anything.
+this was created for barotrauma and it does not have any barotrauma specifics in it. you should be able to adapt it to anything.

-it expects steamcmd.sh in ~/Steam and all mono dependencies of the game installed.
+it expects steamcmd.sh in ~/Steam and all further game dependencies of the game installed already.

-you also need to configure some vars in baroserver.sh
+you also need to configure some vars in server.sh